What the school site council does

 After looking at the big picture of the school’s progress, the council and the principal create a plan for improvement.
 This plan might involve a new academic program, staff member or parent outreach strategy.
 For example, one council might use funds to develop a new math program, while another might decide to hire a reading specialist.
 Another council might decide that hiring an additional teacher to reduce class sizes in a particular grade or a parent liaison to get more parents involved would be the best use of its money.
 Because school budgets are limited and many funds can only be spent in certain ways, there are always tough decisions to make.

 Want to know when the next Site Council meeting is?
-Check the online calendar.
+Site Council Meeting the 1st Wednesday of the month at 4:00.